asafdav/ng-csv/README.md

 ngCsv attributes
 ----------------
-* ng-csv: The data array - Could be an expression, a value or a promise.
+* ng-csv: The data array - Could be an expression, a value or a promise or an object(see multi-csv example).
 * filename: The filename that will be stored on the user's computer
 * csv-header: If provided, would use this attribute to create a header row